Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 - medium screen size: toggle, push content
 - small screen size: toggle, but is placed in front of content

+grid system tackle component display and decide if it's on screen or reduced.
+Side components could serve as container for other reduced components.
+In this case grid system is the orchestrator which know which side component use.

 # Base Cases

 ## Home screen: